Minutes and papers from committee and full governing body meetings are available upon request from the school office.

 I have lived in Camden since 1995 and work in an academic department of Speech and Language Therapy at City, University of London.
 I have been teaching and carrying out research in the field of language and communication problems in children for over 35 years.
 I am on the trustees committee for a youth club in Redbridge, now known as the Leading our Lives Youth Project, which is a flagship social and leisure provision for young people with language and communication problems.

-I grew up in Kentish Town and both my children go to Torriano.
-Until recently I ran a television company producing a wide range of factual programmes for all the main UK broadcasters.
+I grew up in Kentish Town and still have one child at Torriano.
+I am CEO of an independent television company producing a wide range of factual programmes for all the main UK broadcasters and in the United States.
 I helped create I’m A Celebrity…Get Me Out of Here! and was also responsible for the ground-breaking Exposure on Jimmy Savile and the first ever television Election Leaders’ Debate.
 I’m proud of the school and hope to play my small part in helping it become ever more amazing.

 I am a parent governor with two children at the school; I’m one of the Safeguarding Governors and on the Curriculum Committee.
 When not doing that I’m a writer and journalist and sometimes a university teacher.